-If your loved one is in the hospital, it’s important to note that discharge planning begins almost immediately.
-While your loved one will remain in the hospital to get the acute care they need, the hospital’s social work team will begin to assess their needs and prepare for discharge.
-Be sure to remain updated with discharge plans so you aren’t blindsided by a fast discharge.
+If your loved one is in the hospital, note that discharge planning begins almost immediately.
+Connect with your loved one’s hospital care team right away upon your loved one’s admittance into the hospital because often, the hospital will already be preparing for discharge.
+Be sure to remain updated with these plans so you aren’t blindsided by a fast discharge.

-You can connect with your loved one’s care team immediately and touch base with them daily to see what the discharge timeline looks like, as well as keep them informed on your senior living search progress.
-As long as you aren’t taking a very long time finding a senior living community, discharge planners at the hospital are often able to shift the discharge date by a few days in order to buy you more time to find the right fit.
+Touch base with the hospital care team daily to understand what the discharge timeline looks like while keeping them informed about your senior living community search progress.
+As long as you aren’t taking a very long time to find a senior living community, discharge planners at the hospital are often able to shift the discharge date by a few days to buy you more time to find the right fit.

-Similarly, if your loved one is moving from the hospital to a skilled nursing facility and then to a memory care or assisted living community, you will work with the discharge team at the hospital and then at the skilled nursing facility.
+Similarly, if your loved one is moving from the hospital to a skilled nursing facility and then to a senior living community, you’ll need to first work with the discharge team at the hospital and then with the discharge team at the skilled nursing community.

 Is it time to get help for you or your loved one?
 Take our 4-minute assessment to get more detail on the right direction for you.Take the Assessment

 3. Ask the right questions about the senior living communities.

 Now that you have a list of communities in your desired location that offer the right lifestyle option for your loved one, make calls to each community to get more information.
 When you call each community, have a list of questions handy so you know what to ask.
 Jot down the answers to keep the information organized as you narrow down your list.